Olyno/Gamet/README.md

 7) Verify the possible errors in the console
 8) Enjoy !

-[U][B]Use/Syntax:[/B][/U]
+__**Use/Syntax:**__

-All the syntax is available in the wiki of the github below : [URL]https://github.com/AlexLew95/GameAPI/wiki[/URL]
+All the syntax is available in the wiki of the github below : [Wiki](https://github.com/AlexLew95/GameAPI/wiki)

-[B][U]Suggestions, ideas, bugs, concerns ? [/U][/B]
+**Suggestions, ideas, bugs, concerns ?**
-I invite you to say it to me in private message or on [URL='https://discord.gg/q7UM6vJ']the discord[/URL].
+I invite you to say it to me in private message or on [the discord](https://discord.gg/q7UM6vJ).
 The API working of my quoted, I invite you to indicate me your concerns before putting your review.

-[B][U]You too can participated ![/U][/B]
+**You too can participated !**
-If you have ideas, you can contact me at the same time on [URL='https://discord.gg/q7UM6vJ']the discord of skunity[/URL] but also via [URL='https://github.com/AlexLew95/GameAPI/compare/master@%7B1day%7D...master']the github[/URL] !
-It is enough to you to modify the code by [URL='https://github.com/AlexLew95/GameAPI/compare/master@%7B1day%7D...master']the github[/URL] and I would be there warns !
+If you have ideas, you can contact me at the same time on [the discord of skunity](https://discord.gg/q7UM6vJ) but also via [the github](https://github.com/AlexLew95/GameAPI) !
+It is enough to you to modify the code by [the github](https://github.com/AlexLew95/GameAPI/compare/master@%7B1day%7D...master) and I would be there warns !
 Then, the code will be updated with your features additional !